Hashim-sd/Traffic-generating-Bot-untraceable-/Description.md

 Requests: Used to check if the proxies are working.

 8. Execution & Usage
-    a- Clone or download the script to your local machine. b- Install the necessary dependencies: pip install undetected-chromedriver selenium requests faker
+    Clone or download the script to your local machine.
+    Install the necessary dependencies: pip install undetected-chromedriver selenium requests faker
-    c- Run the script by executing the following command: python traffic_bot.py
+    Run the script by executing the following command: python traffic_bot.py
-    d- Enter the target URL when prompted.
+    Enter the target URL when prompted.